A dog kayaking (Instagram@bean_sprout928)

 Litchfield, CT

 Climb to the summit, then unwind and rejuvenate with a swim and picnic by the pond.
-The short, one mile tower trail leads to a 34-foot black gneiss tower atop the summit with one of the best views in the state.
+The short, one-mile tower trail leads to a 34-foot black gneiss tower atop the summit with one of the best views in the state.
 The unforgettable vista extends all the way to Mount Everett, the highest peak in the south Taconics in Massachusetts, the Catskills in New York, and Long Island Sound.
-In the fall, skip the swim but don’t skip bringing your camera for the landscape comes alive in a jaw-dropping hues of purple, crimson, and ochre.
+In the fall, the landscape comes alive in a jaw-dropping hues of purple, red, and orange.

-Established over a century ago in 1915, Mount Tom is one of the oldest parks in the state park system.
+Established in 1915, Mount Tom is one of the oldest parks in the state park system.
 Named for the mountain within its boundaries, the summit of Mount Tom is 1,325 feet above sea level, 125 feet higher than its Massachusetts counterpart.

 Views from the Park